-Of all of the issues we will discuss, this is among the toughest to answer.
-Absent provable physical abuse, which entitles you to a Protection from Abuse Order issued by the Court of Common Pleas, you can't make him leave and most judges simply won't kick him out.
+Of all of the issues we will discuss, this is among the toughest to answer A Protection from Abuse Order issued by the Court of Common Pleas is available to abused spouses; but short of abuse you can't make him leave and most judges simply won't kick him out.
 Adjust accordingly for the time being.